Understanding The Public Procurement Cycle: A Comprehensive Guide

 Many countries engage in bilateral or multilateral agreements to facilitate cross-border procurement.
 These agreements aim to promote trade, create opportunities for suppliers from different countries, and ensure fair competition.

 For instance, the North American Free Trade Agreement (NAFTA) and its successor, the United States-Mexico-Canada Agreement (USMCA), govern procurement among these countries.
-These agreements set rules for the treatment of suppliers from each member nation, allowing them to bid on government contracts in partner countries.
+These agreements set rules for treating suppliers from each member nation, allowing them to bid on government contracts in partner countries.

 Harmonisation of Procurement Standards

-International organisations like the United Nations and the World Trade Organization work towards harmonising procurement standards and best practices across countries.
-This harmonisation simplifies procurement for both buyers and suppliers by creating a common framework.
+International organisations like the United Nations and the World Trade Organisation work towards harmonising procurement standards and best practices across countries.
+This harmonisation simplifies buyer and supplier procurement by creating a common framework.

 For example, the United Nations Commission on International Trade Law (UNCITRAL) has developed the UNCITRAL Model Law on Public Procurement, which serves as a template for national procurement laws worldwide.
 This model law promotes transparency, efficiency, and fairness in procurement processes.